xmos/lib_locks/doc/rst/lib_locks.rst

     hwlock_free(hwlock);

-Software and Tile locks do not need to be freed.
+Software and Intertile locks do not need to be freed.

 *******************
 Example application